Energy in Victoria: Current structure

 Today approximately 1.5 million domestic customers in Victoria are supplied with gas via over 25,000 kilometres of mains.
 Industrial and commercial consumers account for nearly 50% of gas sales.
 In the 2005/2006 fiscal year, the average gas production in Victoria was over 700 Mcuft per day and represented 18% of the total national gas sales, with demand growing at 2% a year.

 Victorian households have the second-highest usage (per household) of natural gas in Australia, with only the Australian Capital Territory having higher household consumption.
 This is the result of wide availability of gas and colder winter weather than other Australian mainland states.

 Gas supplies come from offshore Bass Strait gas fields - Gippsland, Otway and Bass basins.
 The Longford gas plant, the onshore receiving point for oil and natural gas output from production platforms in Bass Strait off Gippsland, is currently owned by a joint partnership between ExxonMobil and BHP, and is the primary provider of natural gas to Victoria, and also provides some supply to New South Wales and Tasmania.
 The Dandenong LNG gas storage facility provides flexibility to the east Australian gas market, by hedging against risks such as outages or emergencies and peak demand periods.
-The Iona underground storage, near Port Campbell, Victoria.
+The Iona underground storage, near Port Campbell.
 Cooper Basin Gas (and Queensland and NSW coal seam gas) via the MSP and NSW-Victoria Interconnect also provides gas for the Victorian market.
+Following campaigns by rural communities and environmentalists the Victorian state government banned onshore unconventional gas exploration, including fracking and coal seam gas, in 2016.

 Australian Gas Networks owns most of the transmission pipelines in Victoria.
 Gas Pipelines Victoria Pty Ltd owns the transmission pipeline from Carisbrook to Horsham.

 The gas distributors in Victoria include: